pereorga/pccd/README.md

 - Infra: Consider switching to PHP-FPM, and maybe Nginx
 - Build: Consider switching to pnpm, latest yarn or going back to npm
 - UX: Consider adding search functionality on every page
-- Style: Consider sorting HTML attributes, although that would be insane

 ## License